Man and woman in court after £144,000 of cannabis recovered in Aberdeen - Evening Express

 In total the drugs were estimated to have a potential street value of £144,000.

-Claire Christie or Brenham, 43, and Rhys Whitley, 24, appeared in private at Aberdeen Sheriff Court today in connection with the matter.
+Claire Christie or Brenham, 43, and Rhys Whitley, 24, appeared in private at Aberdeen Sheriff Court on Wednesday in connection with the matter.

 The pair, whose general addresses were both given as Aberdeen, each faced a charge of being concerned in the supply of drugs.